Select Page

 Conversely, in a public sale, the distribution of virtual assets is open to a broader audience, with information disseminated through diverse channels such as online platforms and social media.
 This inclusive process enables interested individuals to participate without the need for pre-selection or private agreements, aiming to attract a diverse range of participants.
 Public sales are typically advertised widely to reach a broader market and generate interest from potential investors.
 Due to the larger and potentially riskier pool of participants involved, issuers are obligated to register with the CIMA to ensure compliance with regulatory measures.

-That said, investment funds focused on virtual assets that do not issue tokenized equity interests are likely to be regulated under the Private Funds Act or the Mutual Funds Act.
+That said, investment funds focused on virtual assets that do not issue tokenized equity interests are likely that they require additional licensing or registration under the Private Funds Act or the Mutual Funds Act in addition to the licensing or registration requirement of VASP Act (2024 Revision).

-The provision of trading services in virtual assets is explicitly listed as one of the services falling under virtual asset services, and entities intending to engage in such activities are obligated to obtain licensing as a Virtual Asset Trading Platform (VATP) under the VASP Act.
-Entities or intermediaries desiring to provide trading services are required to submit an application for a virtual asset service license using the prescribed form.
+The provision of trading services in virtual assets are explicitly listed as one of the services falling under virtual asset services, and entities intending to engage in such activities are required to obtain a licenceas a Virtual Asset Trading Platform (VATP) under the VASP Act.
+Entities or intermediaries intending to provide trading services are required to submit an application for a virtual asset service license using the prescribed form.
 For a comprehensive understanding of the registration prerequisites, please refer to the relevant sections outlined above.

 5. Other relevant regulatory information